 - 1. Go to the Impala service. - 2.
 Click the Configuration tab. - 3.
-Select Scope > Impala service name (Service-Wide). - 4.
+Select Scope > Impala service_name (Service-Wide). - 4.
 Click the Monitoring category. - 5.
 Set the Visibility Settings properties for admin and non-admin users. - 6.
 Click Save Changes to commit the changes. - 7.
 Return to the Home page by clicking the Cloudera Manager logo. - 8.
-Click ψ to invoke the cluster restart wizard.
+Click the ψ icon that is next to any stale services to invoke the cluster restart wizard.